 Shooting Sports Club

+Now seeking a Volunteer Club Leader in Box Elder County!
+Contact the Extension Office if you are interested!
 Do you have a passion for hunting or just love to shoot?
 Perhaps, you thrive for the intense quiet and patience of archery or pride in hitting your mark 400 yards away.
 Maybe, you are just interested in sharing your skills with the youth in Box Elder County.
-2017 Schedule and Rules

 About Shooting Sports